-Should anyone believe that a student is missing, they should immediately contact the University Police Department or a Residence Life or Student Affairs staff member.
+Should anyone believe that a student resident is missing within (24) hours, they should immediately contact the University Police Department and a Residence Life or Student Affairs staff member.

 When resident students move into their residence halls, they are given the opportunity to identify a person that UTRGV shall notify within twenty-four (24) hours of a determination by the University Police Department or appropriate police authorities that the student is missing.
 Student contact information can be updated on the My.UTRGV.Edu - Assist and is kept confidential.
 Unless otherwise required by law, contact information will only be accessible to authorized campus officials and law enforcement personnel as part of a missing person investigation.
 However, should an un-emancipated student under the age of eighteen be determined as missing, in addition to notifying the designated contact person, the University is required, by law, to notify the custodial parent or guardian within twenty-four (24) hours of such determination.
-The University Police Department will immediately investigate the missing student report.
-If the student is not located during the ensuing twenty-four (24) hours, or sooner as conditions may dictate, the University will notify the appropriate police authorities as well as the student's confidential contact person (and/or parent as necessary.)